probably-not/starship/README.md

 ## Credits

 The main credit here goes to [**@van163**](https://github.com/vans163) for being frustrated with Elixir's standings in various benchmarks.
 After seeing his comments about this and his initial work, I decided to undertake this as a project in order to learn more about how web servers work and Elixir as a whole.

+## License Remarks

+@van163's original project was done under a GNU GPLv3 License.
+I initially forked his repository in order to have a copy of the code for inspiration and to help me if I was getting stuck anywhere, but I ended up simply writing my code in the same repository.

+Since the entirety of the project is being written from scratch, and my intention was always (and still is) only to use @van163's work to help me understand how to write low level TCP code in Elixir and Erlang, I am going to be changing the license from the GNU GPLv3 License to my preferred MIT License.

+If someone sees an issue with this and has a valid argument, please open an issue, and I will gladly change it back to the GNU GPLv3 if it's necessary.